toto112358/pypack/readme.md

 # PYPACK !!!
-Just a simple python3 package manager & compiler
+Just a simple python3 package manager & compiler for debian-based linux distributions

 Compiling python3 programs to ELF makes them considerably faster.
 Compiling
 ---------
-Run `make build` to compile it to a 64-bit .deb package you can later install Run `make clean` to remove all compiled binaries
+Run `make` to compile it to a 64-bit .deb package you can later install

+Run `make clean` to remove all compiled binaries

 Install: